Tchernobill/Confluence/Story/Era 4 - The Boss/2109-07-30_06-00 - First Training Session.md

 ## 🔗 Narrative Context

 ### What Came Before (Previous Scene Connections)
-- **From [[The Market Encounter]]:** Zara agreed to become Kyr4n's bodyguard after assessing him as completely untrained and vulnerable; Marcus hinted that appearances were deceiving but provided no specifics
+- **From [[2109-07-29_10-45 - The Market Encounter|The Market Encounter]]:** Zara agreed to become Kyr4n's bodyguard after assessing him as completely untrained and vulnerable; Marcus hinted that appearances were deceiving but provided no specifics
 - **Unresolved Tension:** How did this untrained baseline human actually take down Rico Vasquez and his enhanced guards?
 - **Character State:** Zara is professionally skeptical and curious; Kyr4n is cooperative but doesn't understand his own capabilities; Marcus is amused watching this unfold